AdobeDocs/photoshop-api-docs/sample_code/oauth-sample-app/README.md

 ### Set your sample file path

-Copy a sample file to the root of your "Creative Cloud Files" folder.
+Copy a sample PSD file to the root of your "Creative Cloud Files" folder.
+You can find sample files [here](../../sample_files).
 Put the name of your sample file in `./config.json`.

+Note that the root of your "Creative Cloud Files" folder maps to the relative url "/files" in Creative Cloud storage.

 ```json